 Electronic Devices: The school cannot assume responsibility for damage or loss of personal items such as cell phones, electronic entertainment equipment, jewelry, sports equipment, toys and other items of value.
-Personal electronic devices are prohibited from use during school hours.
-Misuse of electronic devices will result in consequences, which may include confiscating the device and requiring parents or quardians to pick up the device.
+Personal electronic devices are prohibited from use once a student arrives at school.
+Once they have arrived at school, cell phones must be kept in a backpack or the office.
+Misuse of electronic devices will result in consequences, which may include confiscating the device and requiring parents or guardians to pick up the device.
 Dangerous items: Dangerous items such as guns, knives, or other weapons, matches, lighters, laser pointers, fireworks, air horns, aerosol spray, etc. are prohibited at school.
 When a student brings something that is deemed dangerous to school, the dangerous item will be confiscated and the family will be contacted.
 A conference may be scheduled and the student may be subject to a loss of recess privileges or suspension.
 Students who bring weapons to school or use an object as a weapon may be suspended and recommended for expulsion, as provided in school board policy 443.81.